 ```

-For measurements with specialized units, inspect the live schema through the bundled helper before creating the definition and then prefer adding script support over ad hoc API calls:
+For measurements with specialized units, inspect the live Fulcra schema through the official CLI or library before creating the definition and then prefer adding reviewed helper support over ad hoc API calls.

 Record a scale/numeric/boolean value: